immobiliare/Glider/Documentation/Transports.md

 ## HTTPTransport

-The `HTTPTransport` is used to send log events directly to an http service by executing network calls to a specific endpoint.
+The `HTTPTransport` is used to send log events directly to an HTTP service by executing network calls to a specific endpoint.

 It's up to the delegate (`HTTPTransportDelegate`) to produce a list of `HTTTransportRequest` requests which will be then executed and handled automatically by the transport.
-It also supports retry mechanism in case of networking errors.
+It also supports a retry mechanism in case of network errors.

 ```swift
 let transport = try HTTPTransport(delegate: self) {